-Made by covering a material with one or more thin layers of PV cells.
+Made by covering material with one or more thin layers of PV cells.
 Thin-Film solar panels are recognizable for their extremely thin and lightweight characteristics.

-The portable briefcases solar cells are monocrystalline.
+The portable briefcases’ solar cells are monocrystalline.
 So its efficiency is of the highest rating.
 And the higher the efficiency rating the better it will convert sunlight into electricity.
-Currently the solar industry standard is 17% to 19%.
+Currently, the solar industry standard is 17% to 19%.

-But as a guide most portable monocrystalline solar panels have a rating between 20% to 23%.
-ACOPower has not released the 100w solar suitcases official efficiency rating.
+But as a guide, most portable monocrystalline solar panels have a rating between 20% to 23%.
+ACOPower has not released the 100w solar suitcases’ official efficiency rating.
 So erring on the side of caution I have given it a rating of 20% to 23% (approx).
 In line with most other portable monocrystalline solar panels.
 Making the solar briefcase highly efficient.

 The 100w solar briefcase is highly portable and the carry handle makes it easy to move around.
 You should be able to find a place for it to live.
 Because it’s dimensions are 24.21 x 20.27 x 1.97inch/615 x 515 x 50mm .
-It will fit easily into a smaller campervan, motorhome or trailer/caravan for transportation.
+It will fit easily into a smaller campervan, motorhome, or trailer/caravan for transportation.

 When you arrive at your destination, all you have to do is point it at the sun.
-Pull the support legs down so the solar briefcase is standing up on an angle.
+Pull the support legs down so the solar briefcase is standing up at an angle.
 And not lying flat on the ground.
 Hook the solar panel to your battery bank with crocodile clips.
 And all that free power from the sun is yours to enjoy.

 I mentioned earlier that the PLK designation signifies it is a lightweight panel.
 To illustrate this there is another 100w briefcase available and we can compare them.